 Now, nothing wrong with building your list to start and promoting affiliate products.
 Nothing wrong with that at all.
-But eventually you wanna fall in the “have” category.
+But eventually, you wanna fall into the “have” category.

 It’s interesting to see the number of people coming back to my blog saying, “Marlon, I strayed.
 I followed the bright shiny objects.
 I tried to take the easy route.
 But I’ve come back to your teachings and wish I’d never left.“

 This is the straight and narrow path.
 It isn’t always the easiest.
-My Ateamers, my folks, they follow the success path less taken.
+My teamers, my folks, they follow the success path less taken.